Rami Jaffee: Career

 The Wallflowers received a Grammy nomination in 1998 for "Heroes" which appeared in the film Godzilla.
+On the same film soundtrack Jaffee contributed keyboards to the Foo Fighters track "A320" which marked his first collaboration with the band.
 In late 2000, the band released Breach.
 The band headlined their own tour for a year but also opened for Tom Petty and the Heartbreakers, the Who and John Mellencamp.
 Following this, the Wallflowers released Red Letter Days, touring again during 2002–2003.
 With a new drummer, the band released Rebel, Sweetheart, their fifth album, on May 24, 2005.
 The Wallflowers toured to promote the album, but Jaffee disagreed with the band, and he abandoned the tour with three dates remaining.

 In 2005, Jaffee began collaborating with Foo Fighters.
-He was made an official member in 2017.
+He was made an official member in 2015.

 Jaffee led the house band on The Fran Drescher Show and, as of 2010, co-owned a recording studio called Fonogenic Studios in the San Fernando Valley.

 In 2012 and 2013, Jaffee was a member of the Sound City Players, a supergroup formed by Dave Grohl that, in addition to appearing in Grohl's 2013 documentary, Sound City, played a limited number of tour dates in 2013.
 The Sound City Players consisted of a rotating number of artists including Grohl, Jaffee, Stevie Nicks, Alain Johannes, Paul McCartney, Rick Springfield, Josh Homme, Trent Reznor, Krist Novoselic and more.

 In 2012, Jaffee returned to the Wallflowers, who were coming off a long hiatus.
 They released the album Glad All Over in 2012 and toured in support of it that year and also in 2013.
 Jaffee then left the band again.